intel/dream-textures-openvino/README.md

     ```
     "C:\Program Files\Blender Foundation\Blender 3.4\3.4\python\bin\python.exe" model_download.py
     ```
-8. Setup OpenVINO™ Environment <br>
+8. Open a new terminal and Setup OpenVINO™ Environment <br>
    <b>Note that you will need to do these steps everytime you start Blender</b>
    ```
    C:\Path\to\where\you\installed\OpenVINO\setupvars.bat
    ```
-7. Start Blender application, and go to Edit->Preferences->Add-on and search for dream texture and enable it.
+7. Start Blender application from the same terminal as step 8. <br>
    ```
    "C:\Program Files\Blender Foundation\Blender 3.4\blender.exe"
    ```
+   <b>Once Blender application starts go to Edit->Preferences->Add-on and search for dream texture and enable it.</b>